OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/dropdownserver.md

        ![Add input parameter to client action](<images/dropdownserver-inputpar-ss.png>)

-   1. Select the expression inside the **DropDownItem** placeholder and add the following logic in the expression editor:
+   1. On the **Widget Tree** tab, Select the expression inside the **DropDownItem** placeholder and add the following logic in the expression editor:

         ``GetEmployees.List.Current.Sample_Employee.FirstName + " " + GetEmployees.List.Current.Sample_Employee.LastName``